windbirds/policies/terms.md

 #### Restrictions on Participants

 Restrictions on participants are a matter of common sense, and we have no absolute ones.
-If you have a health problem or any physical limitation which may hamper or restrict your full involvement in any aspect of the tour, or about which we should be aware of your safety (e.g. walking difficulties, diabetes, asthma, angina, etc.), please advise us previously to the tour or trip.
+If you have a health problem or any physical limitation which may hamper or restrict your full involvement in any aspect of the tour, or about which we should be aware of your safety (e.g. walking difficulties, diabetes, asthma, angina, dementia, etc.), please advise us previously to the tour or trip.
 We may provide any information that you or your doctor may need to judge your capacity to participate fully in the tour.
-Please note that we do not allow the collecting of plants or animals during any tour.

 Swimming with wild animals (i.e. whales and dolphins) requires the capability to swim in the ocean without external assistance, good sea conditions and the animals cannot be stressed.
 Staff may at last minute cancel swimming activity for security reasons.

+Please note that we do not allow the collecting of plants or animals during any tour.

+#### Refusal of Unaccompanied Minors

+Wind Birds does not accept bookings for Unaccompanied Minors (0 to 15 years old).
+All minors have to be accompanied by their adult friends or family, people that the minor trusts and assumes responsibility of the minors actions.
+Minors that are 16 to 17 year old, parents or legal guardians can sign a waiver form taking responsibility for the minor action, though we recommend that know adults are present.

 #### Use of Safety Equipment

 Marine Lifejackets use is mandatory in Rigid Inflatable Boats, though in the swimming with dolphins trips you are allowed to remove the lifejacket before the swim.

+Use of seat belts in cars are mandatory by law and must be used at all times, they can only be unfasten until the car is safely parked.

+Opening of car doors before a complete stop is also illegal.

+Declining to use safety equipment or not using properly, removes us from any liability compensation in case of accident.

 #### Discharge of Pressurized Air into the Lifejackets.

 To offer better comfort to our client we use pressurised air lifejackets in our sea operation.
-The discharge of the pressurised air lifejackets in situations that are not emergencies (e.g. negligence, accidental, kids play, fun) incur in a fee of â‚¬25 per life jacket, to cover service costs.
+The discharge of the pressurised air lifejackets in situations that are not emergencies (e.g. negligence, accidental, kids play, fun) incur in a fee of €25 per life jacket, to cover service costs.

 #### Movement of Goods